The charts on this page do not display well in the mobile version. Please visit this page on a desktop to view charts.

 The best place to find the company’s thinking is in the annual report and the CEO/President’s letter to shareholders.
-If you read the letter you would have no idea of how poorly Best Buy is doing compared to its competitors.
-The letter touts Best Buy’s Renew Blue strategy (which was implemented in the fall of 2012) and how they have made considerable progress in improving the company’s performance.
+If you read the letter, you would have no idea how poorly Best Buy is doing compared to its competitors.
+The letter touts Best Buy’s Renew Blue strategy (which was implemented in the fall of 2012) and how they have made considerable progress in improving its performance.
 The letter mentions nothing about how their sales are falling off a cliff.

 The letter makes a big deal out of two benchmarks: Earnings per Share (EPS) and the Net Promoter Score (NPS) (a management tool that can be used to gauge the loyalty of a firm’s customer relationships).
 Let’s take a look at those numbers.

-Best Buy was able to improve its EPS, not by improving customer relations, but by bringing in a new bean counter and closing stores, reducing other operating expenses, and reducing the number of shares outstanding by 16%.
-Even though Best Buy’s EPS are up, they still lag Apple and Wal-Mart.
-Amazon’s EPS are low because the firm is in a growth phase and is investing heavily in Research and Development.
-To correct for this distortion, we can turn to another financial ratio that financial analysists use to measure management performance, EBITA (Earnings Before Interest, Taxes, and Amortization).
+Best Buy improved its EPS not by improving customer relations but by bringing in a new bean counter and closing stores, reducing other operating expenses, and reducing the number of shares outstanding by 16%.
+Even though Best Buy’s EPS are up, they still lag behind Apple and Walmart.
+Amazon’s EPS is low because the firm is in a growth phase and is investing heavily in Research and Development.
+To correct this distortion, we can turn to another financial ratio that financial analysts use to measure management performance, EBITA (Earnings Before Interest, Taxes, and Amortization).